jossifelefteriadis/face-detection/README.md

-# Face Detection written in JavaScript
+# Face Detection

+A simple face detection program written in JavaScript.
+No backend.
+I used the Tiny Face Api to detect the face's and emotions.

+( This is based of the tutorial from Web Dev Simplyfied )

+## Get Started

+Clone, Start with live server, allow your camera in your browser.